kurierjs/kurier/docs/index.md

 }
 ```

-The call to `super.get(op)` allows to reuse the behavior of the KnexProcessor and then do other actions around it.
+The call to `super.get(op)` allows to reuse the behaviour of the KnexProcessor and then do other actions around it.

 > ℹ️ Naturally, there are better ways to do a count.
 This is just an example to show the extensibility capabilities of the processor.